 Updated Sturmbot Waypoint Tutorial

-Note: you should also read this guide.
+Other guides: You can also read this guide.
 Sturmbot waypoints - By LiveWire and 1 collaborator.
-I will from time to time edit this page with any updates.
-INsane.

 The bots "know" which way to go by following the path laid out by these waypoints.
 In order to get the bots to cover the entire map when playing the game, waypoints should be laid out all over the map.
 Without the waypoints the bots will just randomly run around and will tend to stay in the same area.